RandomKiddo/RandomKiddo/README.md

 - Java (including Maven, Gradle, and Minecraft Development in Fabric & Spigot)
 - Python3 (including JupyterNotebooks, Conda, Venv, Tensorflow, and FastAPI)
 - C++
-- JSON / XML
 - MATLAB
-- Mathematica
+- Mathematica (including Wolfram Language)

 ### Other Languages:

 These are languages I know basic knowledge about but I don't do many projects with these

-- JavaScript / TypeScript / JQuery
+- JavaScript / TypeScript / JQuery / JSON
-- HTML & CSS
+- HTML & CSS / XML
 - C# / C
 - Fortran90 & Fortran95
 - MySQL